-A new report in Scotland says the red hair gene could be on the way out as it is thought to be a response to cloudy weather.
+A 2014 report in Scotland concluded that the red hair gene could be on the way out as it is thought to be a response to cloudy weather.

 The London Independent newspaper says the reduction in cloudy weather in Scotland and Ireland will lead to a reduction in the number of redheads.

 The report says that a gene mutation that yields red hair and pale skin which is more sensitive to light leaves DNA in skin cells more prone to sun damage and cancer.

 The paper adds that if predictions of rising temperatures are correct, evolution might cause it to regress.

 Dr Alistair Moffat, managing director of Galashiels-based ScotlandsDNA, said: “We think red hair in Scotland, Ireland and in the North of England is adaptation to the climate.